-- (a) The Planning Department has determined that the actions contemplated in this ordinance comply with the California Environmental Quality Act (Public Resources Code §§ 21000 et seq.) ("CEQA").
-A copy of this determination is in Board File No. 170930 and incorporated in this ordinance by reference.
+- (a) The Planning Department has determined that the actions contemplated in this ordinance comply with the California Environmental Quality Act (Cal.
+Public Resources.
+Code §§ 21000 et seq.) ("CEQA").
+A copy of this determination is in Board File No. 170863 and incorporated in this ordinance by reference. - (b) The Board of Supervisors previously adopted Resolution No. , a copy of which is in Board File No. 170987, making CEQA findings for the Project.
+The Board of Supervisors adopts and incorporates in this ordinance by reference the Planning Commission's findings under CEQA.